 Dennis Eagles CTA

-Dennis is a Partner in Grant Thornton’s Brisbane office and heads the Wealth Advisory business.
+Dennis is a Private Advisory Partner in Grant Thornton’s Brisbane office and heads the firm’s Self Managed Superannuation business.
 He has over 20 years’ experience providing taxation, superannuation, retirement & estate planning advice to his clients, financial advisers and accountants.
-Dennis and his team specialise in Self-Managed Superannuation, often forming a key component to their client’s wealth strategies.
-Current at 07 April 2015
+Dennis and his team specialise in formulating Self-Managed Superannuation strategies which often form a key component to their client’s wealth creation and protection plans.
+Current at 17 November 2016

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.